gbdev/database/CONTRIBUTING.md

 ### 2. Create the game folder and add the related files

-Add the decided game slug in the `gamesList.json` file and create a folder with the slug as name.
+Add the decided game slug in the `gamesList.json` file and create, in the `entries` directory, a folder with the slug as name.

-> E.g. `gamesList.json` will now contain `"super-loto-land-1` as element, and we created a folder named `super-roto-land-1`
+> E.g. `gamesList.json` will now contain `"super-loto-land-1` as element, and we created a folder named `super-roto-land-1` in `entries/`

 In the created folder, put: